Koeng101/freegenes_net/README.md

 The scope of the XYZ Network is small.
 The goal of the XYZ Network is to implement a method for widespread distribution of physical biological materials (such as plasmid DNA or strains), while remaining agnostic to form and annotation of those materials.

+### Problems with peer-to-peer

+In a perfect world, everyone who would need genetic material to build something wonderful and awesome would have it on hand.
+Practically, the next best thing is that everyone would need genetic material to build something wonderful and awesome could get it and share it.

-While the optimal network for distributing DNA materials would be peer-to-peer, this is impractical because of two reasons:
+While the optimal network for decentralized distribution DNA materials would be a peer-to-peer network where anyone can get anything they need, this is impractical because of two reasons:
 1. Material production and verification scale extremely well
 2. Peer-to-peer requires strong inventory management at each node

-A peer-to-peer network would naturally be a transition of the informal networks that currently exist.
-The benefits of the network are distributed to everyone, but immediately do not make sense on a cost/benefit ratio for any given lab (since, currently, most people who would reference their material are already within their informal network).
-How do we incentivize individual actors to join the network?
+Networks are built from incentives for individual actors, but the incentive for a peer-to-peer network is unclear for most labs.
+While incurring the large costs above, they don't have much to gain (most people who would reference their material are already within their informal network).
+How do we reduce the costs of sharing materials so that labs are incentivized to do so?

+### Incentives for peer-to-peer

 The XYZ network takes a slightly different approach:
 1. Material production and verification are handled by a few nodes on the network for the entire network
 2. The need for inventory management is minimized as much as possible

 By routing traffic through a few nodes, the network takes advantage of the scalability of DNA production and verification.
 Those few nodes process all new DNA objects being placed into the network: For a relatively low cost, any institution would get all the newest DNA designs that the network produces.

 Materials are then passed to downstream nodes, whose job is the relay the materials to more downstream nodes in a peer-to-peer fashion.
 However, the costs associated with material production and verification aren't a factor, and the "pre-production" of materials at upstream hosts means that minimal inventory management is necessary.
 For a relatively low cost, any downstream institution would get all DNA designs that the network produces for the cost of sharing through their already-established informal channels.

-Designers of new material also reach the maximium number of potential users who can reference that material, which is an important metric to academic institutions.
+Designers of new material reach the maximium number of potential users through the network who can reference that material, which is an important metric to academic institutions.

+The XYZ network aims to accomplish many of the practical end benefits of a peer-to-peer network, while creating an incentive structure that will allow the network to grow.

 ## Moving parts